wdporter/i-am-that-vuepress/41-develop-the-witness-attitude/readme.md

 **Q:**&ensp;The particular may not matter to the whole, but it does matter to the particular.
 The whole is an abstraction, the particular, the concrete, is real.

 **M:**&ensp;That is what you say.
 To me it may be the other way — the whole is real, the part comes and goes.
-The particular is born and reborn, changing name and shape; the *jnani* is the Changeless Reality, which makes the changeful possible.
+The particular is born and reborn, changing name and shape; the *jnani* is the Changeless Reälity, which makes the changeful possible.
 But he cannot give you the conviction.
 It must come with your own experience.
 With me all is one, all is equal.

 **Q:**&ensp;Are sin and virtue one and the same?